Author | Historian | Presenter

 You can find my written works in publications including History Scotland, The Scots Magazine, Orkney.com, The Scottish Banner, Hidden Scotland, The National, History Today and National Museums Scotland’s blog

-Events & recent publications
+Recent news & publications

 • A cliff face topped by two silhouetted walkers points towards Edinburgh city centre, with Edinburgh Castle rising in the distance and soft evening light giving a cosy, joyous feeling.